christiancheng15/Pancake-Parlour-Live-Temperature-Tracker/README.md

-# Panckake Parlour Winter Parlour Tracker
+# Pancake Parlour Winter Parlour Tracker
 ### Automated real-time temperature monitoring from the Bureau of Meteorology